langlk/boardgame-manager/README.md

 * Users can add, edit, and delete players.
 * Event record stores event name, location, date, and game types.
 * Users can add, edit, and delete events.
+* When creating an event, app provides suggested days based on the game types planned.

 ## Support and contact details